Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Evaluation and Comparison

-\paragraph{Implementation Details} All tested shapes are regularized into a unit box, centered at the origin.
-For point cloud inputs, the points are directly fed into the network.
-For mesh inputs, we densely sample points on the surface and feed them into the training network.
-Both input types are processed in batches of 4096 points, and neither requires additional normal information.
-The SDF and MF joint network training follows the architecture proposed in \cite{rebain2021deep}.
-The detailed parameter setting of extracting the double cover from Q-MDF will be discussed later.
-All experiments were conducted using an NVIDIA 4090 graphics card with 24 GiB of video memory.
+\paragraph{Implementation Details} All tested 3D models are normalized to fit within a unit box centered at the origin.
+For point cloud inputs, the raw points are directly fed into the neural network, while, for mesh inputs, we uniformly sample points on the surface before training.
+Both input types are processed in batches of 4,096 points, and no additional normal information is required.
+The joint SDF-MF network follows the architecture proposed by~\cite{rebain2021deep}.
+Detailed parameter settings for extracting the double covering from Q-MDF are discussed in Section~\ref{sec:5.2.3}.
+All experiments were performed on an NVIDIA 4090 GPU with 24 GB of memory.

-\paragraph{Evaluation Metrics} Following the conventional criteria for medial axis, we use reconstruction accuracy to evaluate the \modi{reconstruction ability} of the medial axis transform.
-In mathematics, the reconstructed shape is defined as the swept space of a varying radius sphere.
-As described in \cite{li2015q}, the reconstructed shape is computed as a union of a set of enveloping volumes of its medial primitives.
-Then, reconstruction accuracy can be quantified using two metrics: the two-sided mean distance error, measured by \textbf{Chamfer distance (CD)}, and the two-sided maximum distance error, measured by \textbf{Hausdorff distance (HD)}.
+\paragraph{Evaluation Metrics} Following commonly used criteria for medial axis evaluation, we assess the reconstruction accuracy of the medial axis transform.
+In theory, the reconstructed shape corresponds to the swept volume of spheres with varying radii centered along the medial axis.
+As discussed by~\cite{li2015q}, this reconstructed shape can be computed as the union of the enveloping volumes of all medial primitives.
+Reconstruction accuracy is then quantified using two distance-based metrics: the two-sided mean distance error, measured by the \textbf{Chamfer distance (CD)}, and the two-sided maximum distance error, measured by \textbf{Hausdorff distance (HD)}.

-We use the \textbf{Euler characteristic (EC)}, defined as $\mathcal{X}=V-E+F$ to evaluate the topological correctness of medial axis.
-Notably, our method produces a medial membrane, a 2D manifold watertight mesh, which should have the same EC as the original shape.
-In contrast, the medial mesh, being a 2D non-manifold curved surface, may have an EC that differs from that of the original shape.
+We also evaluate the topological correctness of the computed medial axes using the \textbf{Euler characteristic} ($\chi$), defined as $\chi = V - E + F - C$, where $V$, $E$, $F$, and $C$ denote the numbers of vertices, edges, faces, and volumetric cells (tetrahedra in our setting), respectively.

-We apply \textbf{boundary smoothness} to evaluate the compactness of medial axis.
-Boundary smoothness is measured by average curvature $C_{\text{avg}}$, which is formulated as:
+Finally, we use \textbf{boundary smoothness} to evaluate the compactness of the medial axis.
+Boundary smoothness is measured by the average curvature $C_{\text{avg}}$, formulated as:

-where $\kappa(s)$ indicates curvature, and $\mathcal{L}$ is the total length of curve.
-For a discrete curve composed by a string of points $C$, $C_{\text{avg}}$ can be formulated as:
+where $\kappa(s)$ denotes the curvature and $L$ is the total curve length.
+For a discrete curve $C$ composed of sequential points, $C_{\text{avg}}$ can be approximated as: